- Can I pay my fines and court costs over the Internet?

 - I cannot afford to pay the entire fine and court costs, can I go on payments?

-- The Court has what it refers to as the Collection Department.
+- The Court has a Compliance Office.
 After you appear in court, you may make arrangements with them to determine whether or not you can be put on a payment or installment schedule.
-There is a $25.00 charge to set up a payment agreement.
-For more information call the Collections Department at (440) 326-1800 and select menu option 2.
+There is a $30.00 charge to set up a payment agreement.
+For more information call the Compliance Office at (440) 326-1800 and select menu option 2.

 - I cannot make my court date, what should I do?